Our A-Z of Weston Way

 Please inform the nursery if children have any infectious diseases – measles, chicken pox, mumps, slapped cheek, hand, foot & mouth, conjunctivitis, etc.

-We are a mobile phone free zone.
+We are a mobile phone free zone anywhere.
 We see the time at drop off and collection as an essential time for you to focus on your child, talk to them and provide reassurance about their day.
 Upon collection, they look forward to seeing you and the warmth of your smile.

 Staff will ask that mobile phones are put away whilst on site if necessary.